connervieira/HomeIndex/DOCUMENTATION.md

 ### Modifying Items

 Note: It is not possible to change the name of an item by editing it.
 Instead, use the 'Move Item' tool for this process.
+If you try to edit the name of an item while editing it, a second item will be created using the new name.

 1. Locate the item you want to modify.
 2. Click the 'Edit' button to autofill the item's values in the item form at the top of the page.
-3. Enter an updated description, quantity, and value.
+3. Enter any updated information as desired.
 4. Press 'Submit Item' to overwrite the old item's information.